superkekko/MManager/README.md

 4. Set the correct value in `config.php` (server, username, password, database);
 5. Connect to `http://localhost/install.php` and press the button `Install`;
 6. Once completed go to `http://localhost/index.php` and connect with `admin/admin`;

+## How to update
+- To update the web version download the current relese;
+- To update the db go to Settings and press update.

 ## Thanks to
 - http://getbootstrap.com/